EddyShao/LightWeight-NLP/README.md

 # ML
-This is the repository for our final project of machine learning course hope we all get an A eventually
+This is the repository for our final project of machine learning course

+Hope we all get an A eventually